microsoft/ApplicationInsights-Python/README.rst

 This SDK is NOT maintained or supported by Microsoft even though we've contributed to it in the past.
 Note that Azure Monitor only provides support when using the `supported SDKs
 <https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks>`_.
 We’re constantly assessing opportunities to expand our support for other languages, so follow our `GitHub Announcements
 <https://github.com/microsoft/ApplicationInsights-Announcements/issues>`_ page to receive the latest SDK news.
+Check out the `Python Open Census SDK <https://github.com/census-instrumentation/opencensus-python>`_ for Azure Monitor's latest Python investments.

 Requirements
 ------------